Skip to content

 • Withholding tax and CGT 2026 must be declared manually

-Ideal for:Only for rigorously organised investors who manage all their Belgian tax obligations themselves.
+Ideal for:Only for rigorously organised investors who manage their entire Belgian tax position themselves — including a TOB filing for every monthly execution of the plan.

 ⚠️ TOB must be paid manually to the Belgian Treasury by the end of the 2nd month following each transaction.
 CGT 2026, withholding tax, and interest on cash must also be declared manually.
 Penalties apply for non-declaration.